-Cline: An evolutionary approach to variation in human populations in which you examine variation in one trait and how it relates to geographic, historical, and other contextual features of a population.
+Cline: An evolutionary approach to variation in human populations where you examine variation in one trait and how it relates to geographical, historical, and contextual features of a population.

 Hypothesis: Human variation can be understood using the concept of race

 Prediction: Students and their friends and family will assign pictures to categories in a consistent manner.
 When the assignments are compared there will be little to no discrepancy between the scores.